Lady Gaga: 2011–2014: Born This Way, Artpop, and Cheek to Cheek

 Born This Way was released on May 23, 2011, and debuted atop the Billboard 200 with first-week sales of 1.1 million copies.
 It sold eight million copies worldwide and received three Grammy nominations, including Gaga's third consecutive nomination for Album of the Year.
 Rolling Stone listed the record among "The 500 Greatest Albums of All Time" in 2020.
 Born This Ways following singles were "You and I" and "Marry the Night", which reached numbers 6 and 29 in the US, respectively.
 Its track, "Bloody Mary", became a resurgent success and was released as a single in 2022.
 While filming the "You and I" music video, Gaga met and started dating actor Taylor Kinney in July 2011, who played her love interest.
 She also embarked on the Born This Way Ball tour in April 2012, which was scheduled to conclude the following March, but ended one month earlier when Gaga canceled the remaining dates due to a labral tear of her right hip that required surgery.
 While refunds for the cancellations were estimated to be worth $25 million, the tour grossed $183.9 million globally.

 In 2011, Gaga also worked with Tony Bennett on a jazz version of "The Lady Is a Tramp", with Elton John on "Hello Hello" for the animated feature film Gnomeo & Juliet, and with The Lonely Island and Justin Timberlake on "3-Way (The Golden Rule)".
-She also performed a concert at the Sydney Town Hall in Australia that year to promote Born This Way and to celebrate former US President Bill Clinton's 65th birthday.
-In November, she was featured in a Thanksgiving television special titled A Very Gaga Thanksgiving, which attracted 5.7 million American viewers and spawned the release of her fourth EP, A Very Gaga Holiday.
+On October 15, 2011, she performed an exclusive, one-off concert in Los Angeles for the "A Decade of Difference" event, celebrating the 65th birthday of former US President Bill Clinton.
+In November 2011, she was featured in a Thanksgiving television special titled A Very Gaga Thanksgiving, which attracted 5.7 million American viewers and spawned the release of her fourth EP, A Very Gaga Holiday.
 In 2012, Gaga guest-starred as an animated version of herself in an episode of The Simpsons called "Lisa Goes Gaga", and released her first fragrance, Lady Gaga Fame, followed by a second one, Eau de Gaga, in 2014.
 (Note: Both of the fragrances were released in association with Coty.)